Ernie Richardson, Wil Thurlow, Ernie Richardson, Pat Reid

 In addition to paying tribute to Ernie, the Governor General’s Curling Club will award its first, For the Love of Curling Scholarship in the amount of $2500, to student-curler Chantel Hoag of Gravelbourg, Saskatchewan.

-The Governor General’s Curling Club annual Golf Safari and AGM will be hosted at the Hotel Saskatchewan in Regina from September 12- 15, 2021.
+The Governor General’s Curling Club annual Golf Safari and AGM was hosted at the Hotel Saskatchewan in Regina from September 12- 15, 2021.

 A Brief History of the Governor General's Curling Club